lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-disgruntled-write-up.md

 ## EOF

 I really like these rooms which fully commit to a story!
 It helps to feel more like a real event.
+Hunting for clues through the Linux command line is always fun too.

 ![](/assets/img/uploads/badge-disgruntled.png)